-Typically, the best time to visit Jordan for good weather and less crowds would be the shoulder season (September to February) when nights can be cold in the desert (and rain or snow could put a halt to pre-booked activities), but you won't be battling the crowds in the heat like you can expect during high season (March to May).
+Typically, the best time to visit Jordan for good weather and fewer crowds would be the shoulder season (September to February).
+Nights can be cold in the desert (and rain or snow could put a halt to pre-booked activities), but you won't be battling the crowds in the heat like you can expect during high season (March to May).

 Our advice: aim for late February or early March to get the best of both worlds.